secinthenet/crypto-guide/README.md

 ## Non-Goals

--   Cover the purchase of cryptocurrencies.
+-   Cover the purchase of cryptocoins.
 Only secure storage and transacting are in scope.
 -   Be friendly to novices.
 This guide aims to be succinct and assumes familiarly with concepts such as HD wallets, BIP32/39/43/44/45, Segwit, and Multisig wallets.
 If those don't mean much to you, this guide is probably